 Myth 5: Ceiling Fans Can Replace Air Conditioning.

-Fact: While ceiling fans can help to circulate cool air and make a room feel cooler, they are no substitute for proper air conditioning.
+Fact: While ceiling fans can help to circulate air and make a room feel cooler, they are no substitute for proper air conditioning.

-A ceiling fan can make it feel like it has lowered the air temperature through the wind chill effect.
+A fan can make it feel like it has lowered the air temperature through the wind chill effect.

 Ceiling fans only redistribute air and do not cool it.